Is Ghana a nation of superfluous experts with debatable expertise?

 Expertise is the dexterity of an individual to apply the acquired skill or knowledge, also known as the motivation to transfer.

-More importantly, an expert must have unfailing skills, experience, competency, knowledge and ability to undertake actions.
+More importantly, an expert must have an unfailing skills, experience, competency, knowledge and ability to undertake actions.

 In theory, therefore, the acquired experience and the amount of time that one has spent in a particular field or area are essential.
 Nevertheless, there is a correlation between the level of experience and the level of expertise.